Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 This is in the Chicago Trib article two years ago.

-And in a departure from a campaign trail silence that the Edwards has kept about the death of their 16-year-old son, Elizabeth Edwards noted that sheehan's son Casey died in Iraq eight years to the day after her own son.
+And in a departure from a campaign trail silence that the Edwards has kept about the death of their 16-year-old son, Elizabeth Edwards noted that Sheehan's son, Casey, died in Iraq eight years to the day after her own son.

 And then here the Edwards are again in 2006, using it with Oprah and her dim-witted audience.

-Book saves memory of son, Edwards tells Oprah.
+Book saves memory of son, comma.

-Finally, after all these painful years, finally opening up after his son's death.
+Here's John again, finally opening up, it was characterized, finally, after all these painful years, finally opening up after his son's death.

 Yet he'd been opening up for four or five years in a row.

-Uh and of course, the Edwards campaign site loves to bring it up also, a tribute to Wade Edwards.
+And of course, the Edwards campaign site loves to bring it up also, a tribute to Wade Edwards.

-Just you know, get Ann Coulter to stop talking about their son's death and exploiting it, and she'd written about it in a column six months ago.
+And she'd written about it in a column six months ago.

 How did she respond, sadly, perhaps predictably, with more personal attacks?